Love French Food

 Instructions

-• Slice the tomatoes, radish, and onions into thin rounds.
+- Slice the tomatoes, radish, and onions into thin rounds.

-• Thinly slice the bell peppers into lengths.
+- Thinly slice the bell peppers into lengths.

-• Slice olives into rounds.
+- Slice the olives into rounds.

 • Dip the anchovies in freshwater to desalt them.

 • Cut the bread rolls in half and remove the soft white middle from the centre of each half.
+(Save the centre of the buns and later cut them into 1-inch cubes (roughly) and toast in a non-stick frying pan to make croutons for later use.)

-• Drench the inside with olive oil.
+• Drench the inside with olive oil, using 1 tablespoon per half bun.

 • Sprinkle lightly with salt.